Skip to main content

 Oral Presentation

-• Each student should prepare to describe and discuss his or her exhibit; the goal is to make the work understandable to a non-expert audience.
+• Each student should prepare to describe and discuss their exhibit; the goal is to make the work understandable to a non-expert audience.

-• Presentation must not exceed 5 minutes; judges will be instructed to observe this time limit.
+• Presentation must not exceed five minutes; judges will be instructed to observe this time limit.
 Note: A videotape or demonstration cannot be submitted for the discussion.

 Personal Information